 Note: The Two Scouter Rule and Section Ratios must be maintained to include non-members in attendance.
 For reference see “The Two Scouter Rule and Section Ratios: Supervision for Scouting Programs.”

-Non-member friends are welcome to participate in two weekly program meetings before being required to register and paying fees.
+Non-member friends are welcome to participate in two weekly program meetings before being required to register and pay fees.
 At the conclusion of the two meetings the non-member friend may either register or discontinue their involvement with the Section.

 The Section is responsible for making certain they are prepared for the non-member’s visit by ensuring The Two Scouter Rule and Section Ratios are maintained to include the non-member friend in attendance.